khandysatriya/New-To-Do-List-App/README.md

-Project Title: #New To-Do List App
+#New To-Do List App
+/
-Description: This project is a simple portfolio website designed to showcase my skills in HTML, CSS, and JavaScript.
+This project is a simple portfolio website designed to showcase my skills in HTML, CSS, and JavaScript.